neeilnandal/currency-converter-app/README.md

 A universal currency converter is an app or web tool that allows for the quick conversion of any currency into any other currency.
 Universal converters typically use the most recent market prices in the foreign exchange market.
 Currency converters are use useful to tourists, multi-national businesses, and forex traders.

+#  🛠️🛠️ Tools used

+1. Streamlit
+2. Requests